TotallyInformation/node-red-contrib-uibuilder/docs/about.md

 A few other dependencies are used to support the development of UIBUILDER but are not required for its use.
 They include:

+* ESBUILD is used to generate efficient runtime versions of client libraries.
 * ESLINT is used to help eliminate many JavaScript, HTML and CSS coding errors and ensure a consistent code style throughout.
 * GULP is used to automate build and deploy tasks.
 * VSCode is used to do all code editing.